Maneka Gandhi

-Maneka Sanjay Gandhi (also spelled Menaka; née Anand) (born 26 August 1956) is an Indian politician, animal rights activist, and environmentalist.
-She is a member of the Lok Sabha, the lower house of the Indian parliament and a member of the Bharatiya Janata Party (BJP).
+Maneka Gandhi (also spelled Menaka; née Anand) (born 26 August 1956) is an Indian politician, animal rights activist, and environmentalist.
+She served as a member of the Lok Sabha, the lower house of the Indian parliament, and is a member of the Bharatiya Janata Party (BJP).
 She is the widow of Indian politician Sanjay Gandhi.
-She has been a minister in four governments, most recently in Narendra Modi's government from May 2014 to May 2019.
-Gandhi inspired many individuals towards social entrepreneurship for example TreeAndHumanKnot in August 2020 which triggered it become a nationwide movement to plant fruit trees by couples.
+Gandhi has held ministerial positions in four governments, most recently serving in Narendra Modi's government from May 2014 to May 2019.

-She also authored a number of books in the areas of etymology, law and animal welfare.
+In addition to her political work, Gandhi is an author, with several books on etymology, law, and animal rights.

 Personal life

-Maneka Anand was born on 26 August 1956 in Delhi, India into a Sikh family.
-Her father was Indian Army officer Lt.
-Col. Tarlochan Singh Anand and her mother was Amteshwar Anand, daughter of Sir Datar Singh.
-She was educated at The Lawrence School, Sanawar and later at Lady Shri Ram College for Women.
-She subsequently studied German at Jawaharlal Nehru University, New Delhi.
+Maneka Anand was born on 26 August 1956 in Delhi, India, into a Sikh family.
+Her father, Lt.
+Col. Tarlochan Singh Anand, served as an officer in the Indian Army, and her mother, Amardeep Kaur Anand, was the daughter of Sir Datar Singh.
+Maneka attended The Lawrence School, Sanawar and later studied at Lady Shri Ram College for Women.
+She subsequently studied German at Jawaharlal Nehru University in New Delhi.

-Maneka first met Sanjay Gandhi in 1973 at a cocktail party thrown by her uncle, Major-General Kapur, to celebrate the forthcoming marriage of his son.
-Maneka married Gandhi, the son of the Prime Minister Indira Gandhi, one year later on 23 September 1974.
+Maneka first met Sanjay Gandhi in 1973 at a cocktail party hosted by her uncle, Major-General Kapur, to celebrate his son's upcoming wedding.
+Maneka married Sanjay, the son of Prime Minister Indira Gandhi, one year later on 23 September 1974.

-The Emergency of 1975–77 saw the rise of Sanjay into politics and Maneka was seen with him almost every time on his tours as she helped him in campaigns.
-It is often said that during the Emergency, Sanjay had total control over his mother (Indira) and that the government was run by the PMH (Prime Minister House) rather than the PMO (Prime Minister Office).
+During The Emergency of 1975–77, Sanjay rose to political prominence, and Maneka frequently accompanied him on tours, assisting with his campaigns.
+It is often said that during the Emergency, Sanjay had significant influence over his mother, Indira, and that the government was effectively run from the Prime Minister's House (PMH) rather than the Prime Minister's Office (PMO).

-Maneka Gandhi founded the news magazine Surya which later played a key role in promotion of the Congress party after its defeat in the 1977 election following the Emergency.
+Maneka Gandhi founded the news magazine Surya, which later played a key role in promoting the Congress party after its defeat in the 1977 election following the Emergency.

-Gandhi went to court to fight an attempt by the government in power at the time to confiscate her passport and won a landmark decision on personal liberty.
-In the case of Maneka Gandhi v Union of India, the court found that "Democracy is based essentially on free debate and open discussion, for that is the only corrective of government action in a democratic setup."
+Gandhi also went to court to fight an attempt by the government in power to confiscate her passport, winning a landmark decision on personal liberty in the case of Maneka Gandhi v.
+Union of India.
+The court found that "Democracy is based essentially on free debate and open discussion, for that is the only corrective of government action in a democratic setup."

 In 1980, Gandhi gave birth to a son, Feroze, named after his paternal grandfather.
 Her mother-in-law added the name Varun.
-Gandhi was just twenty-three years old, and her son just 100 days old, when her husband died in an air crash.
+Maneka was widowed at just twenty-three years old, with Varun only 100 days old, when her husband died in an air crash.